SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-04-create-rstudio-from-git.md

 RStudio projects are folders that contain project files and a special .Rproj file.
 To link an RStudio project with a git repository, follow these steps:

-1. Create a new Gitlab or Github project and copy the URL for the project (e.g., https://gitlab.sesync.org/groupname/project.git)
+1. Create a new Gitlab or Github project and copy the URL for the project

 1. Open RStudio, create a new project, choose *Version Control* for the project type, and select *git* as the type of versioned project.
 Use the URL from step one as the 'Repository URL' for your new project.